andrewcourtice/harlem/app/src/plugins/devtools.md

 yarn add @harlem/plugin-devtools
 ```

+## Usage

-2. Create an instance of the plugin and register it with Harlem:
+Create an instance of the plugin and register it with Harlem:
 ```typescript
 import App from './app.vue';